 - Do not assume that a bird is 100% healthy because it has never been "sick".

-- He was unusually fast in running since the beginning.
+- He has been an unusually fast runner since the beginning.

 - He used to walk backwards to pass poop.